hausdorff/davidbalbert.github.com/_posts/2015-02-09-kernel-latency.md

 ## Toward I/O-less OSs and beyond

+Understanding roughly how much time a request will spend in the kernel is generally useful for designing and maintaining scale web services.

+Up to this point, our main weapons against latency have been things like pipelining and multithreading.
+It is interesting to think what might happen, though, if the latency less of an issue.
+For example, it makes me (a networking noob) wonder whether things like the pipelining stack in SPDY might be simpler.

-The paper uses this experiment as motivation for an experimental OS called [Arrakis](https://arrakis.cs.washington.edu/).
+In any event, the rest of the paper explores how we might go about reducing such latency, using this experiment as motivation for a research OS called [Arrakis](https://arrakis.cs.washington.edu/).

 The core idea of Arrakis, as far as I can tell, is that many of the things the kernel provides for I/O can actually be provided by commodity hardware — for example, protection, multiplexing, and scheduling.

-So, it looks like the goal of Arrakis is to pull the I/O out of the "control plane" (*i.e.* to pull as much of it out of the kernel as possible), and to put it into the userspace "data plane" (*i.e.*, such that things like multiplexing happen directly on the hardware, but never in the kernel).
+In other words, it looks like the goal of Arrakis is to pull the I/O out of the "control plane" (*i.e.* to pull as much of it out of the kernel as possible), and to put it into the userspace "data plane" (*i.e.*, such that things like multiplexing happen directly on the hardware, but never in the kernel).

 The results look good, too — the authors claim 81% reduction in write latency, and 65% reduction in read latency.

-This is a great lesson to learn — just how much time you spend in the kernel is important to know just as a general guideline when desining and running scale web services.

-On balance, a good start though it is, it's not clear this is precisely the right solution.
-Having an OS that requires manual configuration to the specific hardware of the datacenter seems like it might be bad — the vast majority of service-level outages are still caused by configuration errors, and the worst thing you can do is to make them more opaque.
+Still, exciting though it is, there seems to be room for improvement.
+For example, having an OS that requires manual configuration for specific hardware, especially at the level of the datacenter, seems like it might be bad.
+The vast majority of service-level outages are still caused by configuration errors, and making them more opaque is not a favor.

 I suppose time will tell whether this fear is founded in reality or not — I'm still more or less a complete OS noob, in any event.